 Dopamine is a chemical released when we feel rewarded.
 It’s a motivation chemical that when deficient often makes you feel less like doing anything.
 It’s very similar to serotonin in many ways.

 This is a hormone released by the adrenal glands but it’s also used in the brain to improve focus and memory.
 This is ideal for dealing with anxiety and fixing the scattered feeling many depressives experience.
 After 20 minutes of exercise, studies have shown that you are more in control of your own mind because of higher norepinephrine levels.

 There’s a strong movement towards using cannabis and marijuana for treating depression.
-Endocannabinoids, much like the name suggests, gives you a similar high feeling to those experienced with THC.
+Endocannabinoids, much like the name suggests, give you a similar high feeling to those experienced with THC.

 Is it enough?

 Exercise can only do so much.
 While alternative therapies are supportive, they are not a substitute for conventional means, especially in severe cases.
-When dealing with PTSD or even just the stress of adjusting to civilian life again, a trained professional can give you alternatives far beyond effective.
-Exercise should still be considered part of your treatment and your therapist will likely encourage it, but there may be a complete treatment plan for you.
+When dealing with PTSD or even just the stress of adjusting to civilian life again, a trained professional can give you alternatives far far beyond effective.
+Exercise should still be considered part of your treatment and your therapist will likely encourage it, but there may be a more complete treatment plan for you.
 While seeking help can be a big step, there are thousands like you who have successfully done so.
-Instead of risking being another statistic on veteran suicide, I implore you to seek professional help, whether that means you speak to a counselor or a psychologist (despite the cost) rather than just relying on exercise or other alternatives for severe cases.
+Instead of risking being another statistic on veteran suicide, I implore you to seek help rather than just relying on exercise or other alternatives for severe cases.